-FSM design requires completing several tasks: (i) define the number of states, (ii) define the outputs in each state, and (iii) define the transitions conditions between states.
+FSM design requires completing several tasks: 1) define the number of states, 2) define the outputs in each state, and 3) define the transitions conditions between states.
 In many instances a design engineer could hand-code the FSM, but this can be tedious if the control strategy is complex.
 The solution space of all FSMs that apply to the problem of interest is often extremely large.
 This means a complete enumeration and evaluation of all solutions is impractical.
 Even deterministic searches through the solution space may simply take too long.
 Thus, in practice, only a stochastic search algorithm is likely to be successful in identifying an acceptable FSM.

 Researchers have found much of the FSM design effort can be alleviated by using evolutionary algorithms (EAs).
-These are an extremely powerful class of stochastic search algorithms that use the principles of Darwinian evolution found in Nature to conduct searches.
+These are an extremely powerful class of stochastic search algorithms that use the principles of Darwinian evolution found in nature to conduct searches.
 More specifically, a population of solutions undergoes stochastic modification to create new candidate solutions.
 Each solution is assigned a fitness value that reflects the quality of the solution.
-A survival of the fittest criteria-i.e., those solutions with the highest fitness value-determines which solutions survive to reproduce in future generations.
+A survival of the fittest criteria, i.e., those solutions with the highest fitness value, determines which solutions survive to reproduce in future generations.
 Done properly, the entire population evolves towards regions of the search space that contains optimal solutions.
-With respect to the problem of interest, each solution in the population is a FSM and its fitness measures the acceptability of its encoded control strategy-i.e., the better the control strategy performs, the higher its fitness value.
+With respect to the problem of interest, each solution in the population is a FSM and its fitness measures the acceptability of its encoded control strategy, i.e., the better the control strategy performs, the higher its fitness value.
 New control strategies are created from existing strategies by any stochastic modification to a FSM.
 For instance, randomly adding or deleting a state, changing a state's output, or changing the position of an arc would create a new control strategy.

 There are two ways of determining if an evolved control strategy is acceptable: an extrinsic evolution where the strategy is simulated first and only the one best strategy is actually implemented, or an intrinsic evolution where every candidate strategy is downloaded into the system and exercised in the real physical environment.
-Evolutionary algorithms can work with either type, but the extrinsic evolution may be problematic.
+EAs can work with either type, but the extrinsic evolution may be problematic.
 EAs typically have some closed-form objective function that assigns fitness values.
-Unfortunately, it may not always be possible to define an appropriate objective function for a needed control strategy.
-This means the only way of analyzing a control strategy may be to actually try it out in the real physical environment.
-In other words, in many cases intrinsic evolution may be the only thing that makes sense.
-It is therefore absolutely essential that the control strategy be safe-i.e., it does no harm to the controller itself nor to any other system-while it is being tested for suitability.
-This presents what heretofore has been an open challenge:
+Unfortunately, it may not always be possible to define an appropriate objective function for a needed control strategy, which means intrinsic evolution is the only option.